Paragraph Segmentation Revisited: Towards a Standard Task for Structuring Speech: Related Work

 \paragraph{Segmentation of Speech Transcripts.} Research on segmentation in speech data has been limited.
 Early work on video transcripts explored automatic paragraph segmentation strategies \cite{lai_automatic_2016,salimbajevs_system_2017,lai_integrating_2020}, but these efforts did not produce reusable benchmarks, thereby limiting reproducibility and broader applicability.
 Recent work has focused on higher-level segmentation, targeting chapter segmentation in long-form spoken content with joint title generation \cite{ghazimatin_podtile_2024,retkowski_text_2024}.
 While related, these approaches address a coarser segmentation granularity and involve broader objectives.

 \paragraph{Text Segmentation Benchmarks.}

 Current research in text segmentation is constrained by the scarcity of high-quality datasets.
 As noted by \citet{glavas_training_2021}, the field suffers from an ``absence of large annotated datasets,'' a limitation reflected in earlier work that often relied on small datasets or benchmarks constructed by concatenating unrelated snippets (e.g., \citealt{lukasik_text_2020}).
 A recent survey \cite{ghinassi_recent_2024} identifies this lack of suitable resources as the central challenge for progress.
-To date, only a few large-scale benchmarks exist, most prominently \textsc{Wiki-727K} \cite{koshorek_text_2018} and more recently \textsc{YTSeg} \cite{retkowski_text_2024}.
-Our contribution addresses this gap by introducing benchmarks for a new segmentation task, allowing for more diverse and robust model evaluation.
+To date, only a few large-scale benchmarks exist, most prominently \textsc{Wiki-727K} \cite{koshorek_text_2018} and more recently \textsc{YTSeg} \cite{retkowski_text_2024}, which focus on topic- or chapter-level segmentation.
+In contrast, we introduce paragraph segmentation in spoken transcripts as a distinct task at a finer granularity.
+By establishing dedicated benchmarks for this setting, we broaden the empirical landscape of segmentation research and enable more diverse and robust model evaluation across tasks and datasets under the shared framework of text segmentation.

 \paragraph{Constrained Decoding with LLMs.} Constrained decoding and structured output generation enable LLMs to produce outputs that follow specific formats or rules.
 Recent work has explored grammar-based and input-dependent constraints \cite{geng_grammar-constrained_2023,geng_flexible_2023}.
 However, these works do not consider paragraph boundaries as a structured prediction problem.